Lakai Limited Footwear: Beginnings

 Both Carroll and Howard decided that they wanted to make a contribution to the skate footwear industry by founding their own company rather than being sponsored.
 One night in April 1999, while at Largo Comedy Club in Los Angeles, Tim Gavin proposed an idea to Howard about starting a new shoe company.
 Afterwards, Howard and Carroll decided to partner with Podium Distribution to launch Lakai Limited Footwear.

 In August 1999, Carroll contacted Cairo Foster and asked him if he would like to ride for his “unnamed” shoe company.
 When Foster called his current sponsor to quit, he said, "Mike Carroll asked me to ride for his shoe company, that’s all I know."
 After hanging up the phone, he informally became Lakai's first official team rider.

 In the next couple of months, Andy Jenkins hired designer Andy Mueller to develop a logo for Lakai, which later became known as the “Flare”.
 Mueller moved to Los Angeles shortly thereafter to become Lakai's art director.
 Kelly Bird was hired as Lakai's team manager.

-Anthony Pappalardo, Rob Welsh, and Jeff Lenoce agreed to become Lakai's first batch of amateur talent, earning a whopping $250 per month; in November 1999, Scott Johnston left his sponsor, DC Shoes, and joined Lakai as the final rider on the company's introductory team.
+Anthony Pappalardo, Rob Welsh, and Jeff Lenoce agreed to become Lakai's first batch of amateur talent, earning $250 per month; in November 1999, Scott Johnston left his sponsor, DC Shoes, and joined Lakai as the final rider on the company's introductory team.
 By May 2000, the first line of Lakai shoes ("Howard", "Carroll", "Cohort", "Clay", and "Worthy") were delivered to shops worldwide.